 What are the next Oktoberfest dates?

 As you may already know, Oktoberfest 2020 has been cancelled.
-Therefore, the next Oktoberfest will take place:
+Therefore, the next Oktoberfest will take place in 2021 as below:

 - Oktoberfest 2021: Saturday, September 18th – Sunday, October 3rd